dkarunakaran/carnd-behavioral-cloning-p3/README.md

 ```

-The keras provided fit_generator method to feed the generator function which saves the high meory usage and save the trained model to a file usind save function.
+The keras provided fit_generator method to feed the generator function which saves the high memory usage and save the trained model to a file using save function.

 ```
 # Training the model